 I started digging into the bin directory and lo and behold all assemblies were blocked because the original zip file was downloaded from the internet (the block is stored in :Zone.Identifier to be specific).

-Even though you don't have to know PowerShell to use the tool, I strongly recommend it for all developers.
+Even though you don't have to know PowerShell to use the tool, I strongly recommend it to all developers.

 Download Tool with source code from here